jrball3/NodeJS-MongoDB-Restify-User-API/README.md

 __Database__

 The chosen database is MongoDB, a NoSQL database.
-Using a NoSQL database will not always achieve optimal performance, but it facilitates prototyping in a beginning stage project, making it a natural choice for this boilerplate.
+Using MongoDB as a database will not always achieve optimal performance, but it facilitates prototyping in a beginning stage project, making it a natural choice for this boilerplate.